Palette-Labs-Inc/registry/rfcs/00003-identity.md

 ## Motivation

-The proposed solution aims to achieve the following goals:
+The proposed solution aims to achieve the following:

 - **ID provisioning** Users should be able to create global IDs which are stable across services.
 These IDs should rarely change to ensure that links to their data are stable.
 - **Public key distribution** Distributed systems rely on cryptography to prove the authenticity of data and provide end-to-end privacy.
 The identity system must publish their public keys with strong security.